kodakr/WorldWarIV_Mitigation/README.md

     - Enabling anyone to vote from convinient chain.

 ## Developer
-This is a solo-psychic project. developed by a solo team.
+This is a solo, psychic project. developed by a solo team.
 [Project Developer](https://twitter.com/Kodak_Rome)

 #### Beware